joinpursuit/AC_4_Web/units/fundamentals/lessons/error_handling/error_handling.md

 ## Lesson

 The degree to which languages help you find mistakes varies.
 Some languages want to know the types of all your variables before even running a program, and will tell you right away when a type is used in a way that is not consistent.
-JavaScript considers types only when actually running the program, and even then, it allows you to do some things that don't make much sence, such as `var x = true * "giraffe"`.
+JavaScript considers types only when actually running the program, and even then, it allows you to do some things that don't make much sense, such as `var x = true * "giraffe"`.

 There are some things that JavaScript does complain about.
 Writing a program that is not syntactically valid will immediately trigger an error.
 For example: `var x = ;` Other things will cause runtime errors, such as calling something that’s not a function: